maslovakate/AWS-DE-Certification/README.md

 When to Use:
 - Analyzing large datasets with analytics engines;
-- - Use cases where reading specific columns instead of entire records is beneficial;
+- Use cases where reading specific columns instead of entire records is beneficial;
 - Storing data on distributed systems where I/O operations and storage need optimization.

 Systems: Hadoop ecosystem, Apache Spark, Apache Hive, Apache Impala, Amazon Redshift Spectrum.

+# Kimball vs Inmon DWH

 # Data Modeling
 **1. Relational Model**